AL-L-S/Hellgrave-RPG/README.md

 ## Access **Hellgrave Mmorpg**

-  * Download our client here: https://github.com/Open-Games-Community/Hellgrave-Client
+  * Server Up to Date on Forum!
+On Github is not longer updated!
-  * Download ZnoteAAC compatible with server: https://github.com/Open-Games-Community/ZnoteAAC-Hellgrave-Server
+  * Download our Server from Official Thread: https://opengamescommunity.com/index.php?resources/hellgrave-rpg-server-12-60.131/

 ### About **Hellgrave**